 Per campus accessibility guidelines, links to other web pages must open in the same window.
 A link within a form can open in a new window so users don’t lose information they may have entered.

 Do not use a person’s name as the link text if you’re linking to an email address; instead use the email address.
-If the person’s name is linked, the link should point to a web page about that person.
+Include email before the name to declare that the function of the link is to email the person.
+If only the person’s name is linked, the link should point to a web page about that person.

-If linking to an external file, provide a hint to the user by putting the file type in parentheses.
+If linking to an external file, indicate a file will open by putting the file type in parentheses and including that in the link.

 Bulleted Lists